-- Spoil areas that will be covered with vegetation Vegetated open space projects (i.e. recreational parks, lawns, meadows, fields, downhill ski trails) excluding projects that alter hydrology from pre to post development conditions, Athletic fields (natural grass) that do not include the construction or reconstruction of impervious area and do not alter hydrology from pre to post development conditions Demolfile content development conditions
+- Spoil areas that will be covered with vegetation Vegetated open space projects (i.e. recreational parks, lawns, meadows, fields, downhill ski trails) excluding projects that after hydrology from pre to post development conditions.
+Athletic fields (natural grass) that do not include the construction or reconstruction of impervious area and do not after hydrology from pre to post development conditions.
+Demotifier exclude the conditional the exclusion and no enclusement is also and the exclusion of the exclusion

-- area ging do not are inputively intrin per to post everyophrent containons Demolition project where vegetation will be established, and no redevelopment is planned Overhead electric transmission line project that does not include the construction of permanent access roads or parking areas surfaced with impervious cover Structural practices as identified in Table II in the "Agricultural Management Practices Catalog for Nonpoint Source Pollution in New York State", excluding projects that involve soil disturbances of greater than five acres and construction activities that include the construction or reconstruction of mpervious area Temporary access roads, median crossovers, detour roads, lanes, or other temporary impervious - areas that will be restored to pre-construction conditions once the construction activity is complete
+- area and do not are inproviding interior protocol evenoprimeric constitutions bendition project where vegetation will be established, and no redevelopment is planned Overhead electric transmission line project that does not include the construction of permanent access roads or parking areas surfaced with impervious cover Structural practices as identified in Table II in the "Agricultural Management Practices Catalog for Nonpoint Source Pollution in New York State", excluding projects that involve soil disturbances of greater than five acres and construction activities that include the construction or reconstruction of mpervious area - Temporary access roads, median crossovers, detour roads, lanes, or other temporary impervious areas that will be restored to pre-construction conditions once the construction activity is complete